htcondor/htmap/docs/source/devs/env.rst

 HTMap's documentation is served by `Read the Docs <https://readthedocs.org/>`_, which builds the docs as well.
+The docs are built automatically on each commit to master.

-However, it can be helpful to build the docs locally during development.
+It can be helpful to build the docs locally during development.
-From inside the development container,
+We use ``sphinx-autobuild`` to serve the documentation via a local webserver and automatically rebuild the documentation when changes are made to the package source code or the documentation itself.
+To run the small wrapper script we have written around ``sphinx-autobuild``, from inside or outside the development container run,

 .. code:: shell

-   $ ./dr bash
+   $ ./dr
    # ...
-   mapper@161b6af91d72:~/htmap$ ./docs/autobuild
+   mapper@161b6af91d72:~/htmap$ docs/autobuild.sh
    NOTE: CONNECT TO http://127.0.0.1:8000 NOT WHAT SPHINX-AUTOBUILD TELLS YOU
    # trimmed; visit URL above

-Note the startup message: ignore the link that `sphinx-autobuild` gives you, and instead go to http://127.0.0.1:8000 to see the built documentation.
+Note the startup message: ignore the link that ``sphinx-autobuild`` gives you, and instead go to http://127.0.0.1:8000 to see the built documentation.